devsisters/DQN-tensorflow/README.md

 This implementation contains:

-1. Epsilon-greedy policy and Deep Q-network
+1. Deep Q-network and Q-learning
 2. Experience replay memory
     - to reduce the correlations between consecutive updates
 3. Network for Q-learnig targets are fixed for intervals